 - Peel shallots and chop coarsely.
 Set aside.

-- Pour 1/2 cup plus 2 tablespoons oil in one skillet.
+- Pour five ounces of oil in one skillet.
 Heat over medium flame.
 Add chestnuts and heat through for about 5 minutes.
 Add vegetable broth and celery and simmer until liquid has been reduced to about ½ cup.

 - Stir onions into chestnut mixture.
 Season with more salt and pepper to taste.
 Serve hot or at room temperature.